Dr Wendy Lennon was the Guest Editor for a ‘Shakespeare, Race & Pedagogy’ special edition of the British Shakespeare Association’s

-‘Teaching Shakespeare’ Call for Papers:
+‘Teaching Shakespeare’ Call for Papers (now closed):

 Theme: Shakespeare, Race & Pedagogy